Tonnykithui/Tonnykithui/README.md

 - 📫 How to reach me **tonnykithui@gmail.com**

-- ⚡ Fun fact **I am passionate about my work and I strive to achieve perfection in wwhat I build**
+- ⚡ Fun fact **I am passionate about my work and I strive to achieve and bring out the best of what I touch(build)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">